 That “coo-COO” of the woodpigeon is a regular sound across the UK.

 The woodpigeon’s catholic taste means that it will eat pretty much anything.
-Can often be seen underneath feeders and bird tables, picking up spilled seed.
+Can often be seen underneath bird feeders and tables, picking up spilled seed.

 An all year round breeder, which is probably an explanation for its great numbers.
 Its main breeding season is between June and September however, and though eggs have been found in every month of the year, the woodpigeon’s breeding habits are fairly regular.
 It lays 2 white eggs, which incubate for 16-17 days.
 Young fledge after 3-5 weeks.